How to get loyal customers: 6 ways

 Newsletters

 Newsletters are a form of email marketing.
 In a newsletter, you keep customers informed about developments in your business.
-For example, you can write something about how sustainable your product is made, or give tips or share knowledge about a subject that concerns your customers.
+For example, you can give tips, share how sustainable your product is, or share knowledge about a subject that concerns your customers.
 With a newsletter, you can also boost sales by giving discounts or informing customers about new products, for example.

 Social media

-Through social media, you talk directly to (potential) customers or pass by on their timeline.
-You show who you are, what your business does and what results your service or product gives.
+Social media allows you to talk directly to (potential) customers or appear on their timeline.
+You can show who you are, what your company does and what results your service or product delivers.
 Customers can follow you and contact you.
-This ensures direct contact with your (potential) customer.
+This creates direct contact with your (potential) customer.

 Subscription form

 Offering your product or service in the form of a subscription.
 This means that your customers buy a period during which they can use your service or product.
 Think of an annual subscription to your software, but also physical products such as fresh flowers every week or a bottle of wine every month.
-The advantage is that you establish a relationship with your customer by having repeated contact moments.
-Read more about different business models.
+The advantage of a subscription is that you establish a direct relationship with your customer and have regular contact moments.

 Video: Loyal customers, how to get them